- Giving and Receiving

 The only way I could justify what happened, was to tell myself a story.
 And, that story I created was this: I am not good at giving gifts.
 My adolescent mind turned the events to make it as though I was the (only) problem.

 As a result of this curated story, I continued to feed into this narrative many other times throughout my life.
 For example, there was the time I bought a friend a watch.
 But, I never saw them wear it… I’d venture to guess it was returned or re-gifted.

 Another time, I bought a family member a wedding gift.
 It was a Crockpot, not a super exciting gift, but remember it was something they had been talking about wanting.
 With excitement and enthusiasm I gave them the gift, but it was quickly squashed.
 I learned they had already purchased one just a couple days before.

 These events contributed to the story I had been telling myself for years before this: I am not good at giving gifts.

 What happens when you start to believe this as fact?
 Well, you just kinda give up on giving gifts.
 Literally.
 I rarely buy gifts.
-It is something that actually brings me anguish.
+It is something that actually brings me agony.
 To not give someone a gift is actually easier for me than buying something they don’t want, like, or need.